9 Answers To Help You Fix Yellow Toenails

 How Long Does This Condition Usually Last?

-If you're infected, a number of treatment options exist.
+If you're infected, many treatment options exist.
 Your primary care physician, or even a podiatrist, can determine what your proper treatment method to fix yellow toenails should be.
 He or she are going to base the treatment decision on the extent and severity of any infection present.